Tyrone Taylor Preview, Player Props: Brewers vs. Dodgers

-The Milwaukee Brewers, including Tyrone Taylor and his .500 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starting pitcher Clayton Kershaw and the Los Angeles Dodgers at Dodger Stadium, Wednesday at 10:10 PM ET.
+The Milwaukee Brewers, including Tyrone Taylor (.233 batting average in his past 10 games), battle starter Lance Lynn and the Los Angeles Dodgers at Dodger Stadium, Thursday at 10:10 PM ET.

 Tyrone Taylor Game Info & Props vs. the Dodgers